Environmental Sustainability of a Black Soldier Fly Biorefinery: Life-Cycle Results on Organic Waste Valorization

 • The most sustainable scenario combined BSFL treatment with the production of biodiesel from extracted lipids and the use of residual biomass as fertilizer.

-• Major reductions were observed in global warming potential, marine eutrophication, fossil depletion, and land use impacts.
+• The results show major reductions in global warming potential, marine eutrophication, fossil depletion, and land use impacts.

 • Co-product substitution (e.g., replacing soybean meal, mineral fertilizer, and fossil diesel) played a critical role in achieving these benefits.